dr-ni/onboard/README.md

 ## Description

-Onboard is an onscreen keyboard useful for everybody that cannot use a hardware keyboard; for example TabletPC users, mobility impaired users.
+Onboard is an onscreen keyboard useful for everybody that cannot use a hardware keyboard; for example TabletPC users or mobility impaired users.
 It has been designed with simplicity in mind and can be used right away without the need of any configuration, as it can read the keyboard layout from the X server.